petkopetkov987/OpoznaiBulgariq/README.md

 # OpoznaiBulgariq
-OpoznaiBulgariq is an interactive 2D game.
+An interactive 2D game for the National Olympiad in Information technology.